Advertising on airplanes hurts airline brands

 On my way back to Greensboro, I let down the tray table in front of me and saw a full tray table advertisement for Verizon’s 4G service.
 I should not have been surprised to see it, as recent articles in the news have talked about it.
 However, seeing the first hand usage of it was a bit unsettling.

 What was once a glamorous way to travel has, in my lifetime, has seen a continual loss of brand equity due to a focus that is defined by price.
-Rather than working to establish a brand message that is meaningful to the traveler and trying to increase traffic through preference, U.S. Airways and other airlines have decided instead to shift focus even farther from the consumer and using advertisers as their means of profitability.
+Rather than working to establish an airline brand message that is meaningful to the traveler and trying to increase traffic through preference, U.S. Airways and other airlines have decided instead to shift focus even farther from the consumer and using advertisers as their means of profitability.

 The problem is that ticket prices certainly are not free.
 If, as a consumer, you believe you get what you pay for, you might be willing to pay slightly more, or at least fly more frequently, if you believed the service you were receiving equaled that price.
 Instead, I now have advertisements on my tray table, which, by their “in your face” nature, turns me off to the product and makes the airline seem scummy.
 The resources of airlines is better spent elsewhere: On the brand.